 Needless to say, this was my favorite part!
 We have re-done just about every space in this house since we have lived here, but I made some tweaks and changes to make our spaces more buyer-friendly.

-Thankfully, I’m a neutral paint girl to begin with, so we didn’t have to totally repaint every room, but I did change out some of our pillows, throws, and rugs to make things a little more neutral, calm-feeling, and easy for the eyes to take in.
+Thankfully, I’m a neutral paint girl to begin with, so we didn’t have to totally repaint every room.
+But I did change out some of our pillows, throws, and rugs to make things a little more neutral, calm-feeling, and easy for the eyes to take in.

 Doing this actually made me realize how much visual clutter stresses me out!
 I took down some busy gallery walls and replaced them with simpler pieces.
 I got rid of a busy patterned rug in our living space.

 Since all of the paint colors, flooring choices, and finishes felt cohesive and like they belonged in the same house, potential buyers would feel like they could just bring in their furniture, plop it down, and be ready to go without much work at all.

-12. Gave each space a defined purpose
+12. Give each space a defined purpose.

 I tried to use furniture placement and pieces on the walls to clearly define each space so that new owners could see potential for layouts that would meet their own needs.

 I emphasized the faux a little more than the real since I tend to have a black thumb, but I think living(ish) elements help freshen up a space and make it visually pleasing.

-When getting our house ready to show, though, I used only a few pieces to try to make the spaces look as uncluttered as possible while still feeling polished and complete.
+When getting our house ready to show though, I used only a few pieces to try to make the spaces look as uncluttered as possible while still feeling polished and complete.

-15. Used trays for easy staging
+15. Use trays for easy staging.

-16. Had clean white towels in bathrooms
+16. Have clean, white towels in the bathrooms.

 I thought using white towels made the bathrooms look clean and fresh and a little bit hotel-like. 🙂

 I asked our real estate agent about this, and she said if I had them everywhere, yes, take many of them down.
 But since I just had three photos of us hanging in a gallery wall in the dining room along with other signs and decorative pieces, she said it was fine to leave them, and that’s what I did.

 And I stored some of the larger toys down in the garage so that the living room could look bigger and less cluttered.
-I bagged up and stored the Cs’ beloved Lego sets that they had built so they could still enjoy them in the future but so they wouldn’t be cluttering up the toy area in our house.
+I also bagged up and stored the Cs’ beloved LEGO sets that they had built so they could still enjoy them in the future but so they wouldn’t be cluttering up the toy area in our house.

-19. Had professional photos taken
+19. Have professional photos taken.

 I was planning on taking our photos myself, but our real estate agent uses a professional photographer for all of her listings, so I knew the photos would turn out well.

 Finally, there were several things I did before each showing to make the house look as good as possible!
 (Why has no one ever told me how time consuming it is to stage a house for showings?
 It takes forever!)

-20. Cleared off surfaces
+20. Clear off surfaces.

 I took all of the stuff off of our kitchen and bathroom counters and removed almost everything from the tops of dressers, nightstands, and desks to make spaces look uncluttered and as large as possible.

-21. Created a space for everything
+21. Create a space for everything.

-I figured that every space in my house was fair game for people to look through when they were checking out our house, so I tried to make sure every cabinet, drawer, and closet they could possibly peek into was clean and neat.
+I figured that every space in my house was fair game for people to look through when they were checking out our spaces, so I tried to make sure every cabinet, drawer, and closet they could possibly peek into was clean and neat.

 So that I wouldn’t have to climb up and down and mess with their bedding every single time, I actually had the Cs sleep on top of their main comforter and sheets and gave them blankets to sleep under that I could easily fold up and stick under our bed for showings.

-24. Kept up with the dishes
+24. Keep up with the dishes.

 We tried to be super diligent with the dishes so that the sink and dishwasher would both be empty for showings.

-25. Kept up with the laundry
+25. Keep up with the laundry.

 I also did laundry frequently so that it was folded neatly in our drawers rather than in hampers or in the washer and dryer.

-26. Wiped down counters daily
+26. Wipe down the counters daily.

 I wiped down all of the counters in our kitchen and bathrooms every day so they would be ready if we got a call for a showing.